 Like many other grilling recipes, people just need to slow down and pay attention to details and technique to achieve burger grilling deliciousness.
 Here are what I consider to be the key factors in hamburger perfection.

 - Choose the right meat.
 Here’s a newsflash, fat tastes good!
 That may not be too PC, but it’s true.
 You know that last burger you had at the restaurant, the one you said “man, my hamburgers never taste this good”.
 I would bet my squirt bottle that the main reason theirs was better is that you feel guilty buying anything other than “lean” ground beef.
 Quit fighting it, fat is delicious!
 Need another reason, ok, we are in tough times and fatty meat is cheaper.
 There, doesn’t the desire to save money seem to dull the desire to eat healthy?
 I recommend ground chuck or ground sirloin for a good fatty ground beef.
 Check the label and ask your butcher, you want about 20% fat or so.
 Most serious hamburger junkies swear that grounding your own meat is the way to go.
 Sounds hard, right?
 If you have a food processor, it really isn’t.
 Start with some boneless (duh) chuck with the fat still intact, cut it into strips and ground in the food processor in small batches.
+If you want to get really serious, invest in a meat grinder and then tell me how you convinced your wife so I can follow your lead.
 Is it worth all of the effort?
 Personally, I don’t think so if you have access to great beef.
 If you live in the wilderness, probably, but you probably don’t have a food processor either.
 I’ll do a taste test one day to finally prove whether or not people can tell the difference…

 - Use high heat and cook them fast!
 Like most thin meat products, it’s best to apply high and direct heat to your hamburger and cook it as fast as possible.
 Leave the lid open, crank up the heat and don’t cook them too long or they will dry out.

 - Be gentle with that meat!
 Most people really pack the patties tight and then flatten them down too much.
 A loosely packed patty makes for a juicy hamburger!
-If you pack your hamburger patties too tight, you run the risk of drying out the meat and making them tough.
-The only thing I am going to recommend you do to that patty is make an indention, but we’ll talk about that in a bit…
+Otherwise you run the risk of drying out the meat and making them tough.
+The only thing I am going to recommend is to make an indention in the patty.
+But we’ll talk about that in a bit…

 - Don’t “squish”!
 PLEASE, PLEASE, PLEASE don’t EVER flatten or squish your burgers with a spatula while they are grilling.
 You might as well pick it up with your hands and squeeze out all of the juices.
 Why do people usually feel the need to do that?
 Because the burgers usually inflate or bloat in the middle during grilling, we’ll talk about how to prevent that if you stick with me below…